Last Updated: October 3, 2025

 What is Lori Loughlin's Net Worth?

-Lori Loughlin first graced the screen in 1980, landing a role in the ABC soap opera "The Edge of Night."
+Lori Loughlin's first major acting role was on the ABC soap opera "The Edge of Night."
 Her breakout came in 1988 with the ABC sitcom "Full House," where she played the endearing character of Rebecca Donaldson Katsopolis, otherwise known as "Aunt Becky."
 The show's success propelled Loughlin into mainstream popularity, establishing her as a beloved television star.
+Loughlin continued to secure notable roles throughout the 1990s, including appearances in the popular teen drama "Beverly Hills, 90210" and the family-oriented sitcom "Hudson Street."
+In 2004, she co-created, produced, and starred in the WB drama series "Summerland," playing a single mother raising her two teenage daughters.

 In 2014, Loughlin joined the cast of the Hallmark Channel's popular drama series "When Calls the Heart," portraying the role of Abigail Stanton, a teacher and community pillar in a frontier town.
 Her portrayal of Abigail resonated with viewers, further solidifying her position as a cherished television presence.

 Loughlin's career took a significant turn in 2019 when she and her husband were charged with conspiracy to commit mail and wire fraud in connection with the college admissions bribery scandal.
 The charges stemmed from their involvement in a scheme to secure admission for their daughters to the University of Southern California.
 Loughlin pleaded guilty and served two months in prison.
+Her husband served four months.
+They are both convicted felons.

 Lori Loughlin